AzureAiDevs/hub/website/blog/2023-aia/2023-04-29-azure-personalizer/index.md

 -->

-## 🚌 Personalise user experiences at scale
+## 🚌 Personalized user experiences at scale

 Azure Personalizer is a service that makes it easy to target content and experiences without complex pre-analysis or cleanup of past data.
 It allows you to personalize user experiences at scale in real time.
 Azure Personalizer can be used to drive content recommendations, deliver time-sensitive offers, or optimize task routing and assignment.